 Knowing that we pick and choose as we make our way through the text, we are also aware that the same is true for others.
 Therefore, we learn to hold our points of view more humbly and tentatively.
 It also frees us up to actually learn from others who have come to different conclusions (a different “Bible”, if you will).
 And it helps us see how the various themes of the Bible came together—in much the same way as how we put our personal Bibles together.

 One of the easiest ways to see this at work is by comparing Deuteronomy with Ecclesiastes, which is just what “the Preacher” did.
 The author of Ecclesiastes looked around his world and found many reasons to see the flaws in the theology of Deuteronomy.
 And his observations, arguments really, which opposed Moses himself, were included in the canon!
 Utterly amazing.
 This certainly is precedent for critical thinking applied to the Bible rather than trying to harmonize the often disparate material.
 We often overlook the fact (or choose to turn our eyes away) that Jesus took it upon himself to upgrade the Torah in the “Sermon on the Mount” with his “You have heard that it was said…but I say to you….”

 Once we admit that the “Bibles” we carry around with us in our minds are of our own construction, we are ready to deal with the actual Bible which will always elude us in its totality.
-Yet, as we learn to live humbly with one another, that in our sacred texts which promotes love over all else will finally win the day.
+Yet, as we learn to live humbly with one another, the highest calling of our sacred texts which promotes love over all else will finally win the day.
 That’s a Bible we can all use with profit.

 Receive a free PDF, “The Story the Bible Tells,” introducing Progressive Christian values